rosegao/toxic_tweets/README.txt

 4) Visualize classified tweets using seaborn or plotly.

-5) Conversely, run our demo with the README file in the demo folder.
+5) Conversely, instead of instructions 1-4, run our demo following the commands in the Demo_README file in the demo folder.

-How to install required libraries that you many not already have:
+To install required libraries that you many not already have:
     - TwitterScraper: from the command line, run: pip install twitterscraper
     - Sklearn: from the command line, run: pip install -U scikit-learn
     - NLTK: For Mac/Unix: from the command line, run: sudo pip install -U nltk For Windows: from the command line, run: pip install nltk
     - Plotly: from the command line, run: pip install plotly

 ---